Professor Dora Scholarios

 Personal statement

 I teach and research in several areas of work psychology, organisational behaviour and HRM.
 I was one of the Editors-in-Chief of the Human Resource Management Journal from 2016-2020 and am currently a member of several journal editorial boards and professional associations in the fields of psychology, and business and management.
-I'm also a Chartered Psychologist and Academic Director of Strathclyde's MSc in Work and Organisational Psychology, established in 2022, which is the only such Masters in Scotland accredited by the British Psychological Society as a training route to chartership in occupational psychology.
+I'm also a Chartered Psychologist and Academic Director of Strathclyde's MSc Occupational Psychology - the only such Masters in Scotland accredited by the British Psychological Society as a training route to chartership in occupational psychology - and the MSc Work and Organisational Psychology, both established in 2022.

-I have been involved in a variety of research projects funded by UK and international institutions; e.g. the Economic and Social Research Council, The Leverhulme Trust, the European Commission, the Association of Police Constables of England and Wales, and the U.S. Army Research Institute for the Behavioral and Social Sciences.
+I have been involved in a variety of research projects funded by UK and international institutions; e.g. the Economic and Social Research Council (including the current project Ampifying Employee Voice and Hearing the Unheard 2022-2025), The Leverhulme Trust, the European Commission, the Association of Police Constables of England and Wales, and the U.S. Army Research Institute for the Behavioral and Social Sciences.

 I am currently Associate Dean (Research) for Strathlcyde Business School.
 Previous roles include: Business School Associate Dean for Postgraduate Research (2010-2013); Deputy Head of Department of HRM (2009-2014); member of the Strathclyde team co-ordinating the Marie Curie Initial Training Network (ITN) The changing nature of employment in Europe in the context of challenges, threats and opportunities for employees and employers (2012-2016); and member of the Supervisory Board of the Scottish Graduate School of Social Science & ESRC Doctoral Training Centre (Scotland) (2014-2016).